Sameer-B21/Sokoban/README.md

 # Sokoban
-A more object-oriented and fundamental version of version.
-Made purely for gaining experience and practice my skills.
+A more object-oriented and fundamental version of sokoban.
+Made solely for the purpose of honing my skills and gaining experience.